SABS-R3/software-engineering-day6/_episodes/05-mocking.md

 For example 1, you would like your tests to pass even if the computer in question has no internet.
-For example 2, ideally you would want to be able to write a test for function A that didn't depend on function B, so that if a bug occured in function B, your tests for function A would still pass.
+For example 2, ideally you would want to be able to write a test for function A that didn't depend on function B, so that if a bug occurred in function B, your tests for function A would still pass.
 For example 3, it would be nice to be able to test class A without having to construct the difficult-to-create object of class B.